FeeZotter/SimpleViteVueExpressExampleByMe/README.md

 ## how things work (complicated because i can´t explain)
 Step 1.
-The "vite.config.js" looks for the given sites, where it looks for HTML files
+The "vite.config.js" looks for the given sites (HTML files)

 // what is needed for multiple sites